Apprenticeships, traineeships, and supported internships

 Apprenticeships are structured programmes that teach you the skills you need to perform well in your job.
 They allow you to learn practical skills in your workplace, build up valuable knowledge and skills, gain qualifications and earn money at the same time.

 As an employee, you will be based in a workplace the majority of the time, as most of the training takes place on the job.
 You will usually attend off-the-job training once a week and you could be working towards a qualification, such as National Vocational Qualification (NVQ), other nationally recognised qualifications or a certificate of achievement.

 How much can I earn?

-National Apprenticeship Minimum Wage (NAMW) is currently £3.50 per hour.
+National Apprenticeship Minimum Wage (NAMW) is currently £4.15 per hour but will rise in April 2021 to £4.30.
 The National Apprenticeship Minimum Wage applies to those aged 16 to 18, or 19 or above on their first year of the apprenticeship.
 For those who are 19 or above, after the first year, the National Minimum Wage will apply.

 There is no maximum wage, apprentices can earn as much as the employer is willing to pay.